Run Deployment

 1. Learn how to install Kueue with a custom manager configuration.

-2. Follow steps in Run Plain Pods to learn how to enable the v1/pod integration and how to configure it using the podOptions field.
+2. Follow steps in Run Plain Pods to learn how to enable and configure the v1/pod integration.

 3. Check Administer cluster quotas for details on the initial Kueue setup.